9-nine-:Episode 2

 9-Nine-: Episode 2 features more of the vibrant art and excellent writing that was featured in the first installment.
 However, it’s not quite a sequel as it focuses on a different heroine compared to episode 1.
 This can be a little annoying for players who want to uncover all the mysteries instead of just learning more about the other heroines.
 The game is also short and left us wanting more, primarily due to the excellent character dialog and superb translation.
 Despite some questionable elements, 9-Nine-: Episode 2 is a great visual novel, and we have no qualms recommending the entire series to fans of the genre.

-Gameplay: Features a lot more humor compared to episode one, and the writing is still superb.
+Gameplay: Features much more humor than episode one, and the writing is still superb.

-Graphics: The art is detailed and vibrant, although many of the character sprites and backgrounds are reused.
+Graphics: The art is detailed and vibrant, although many character sprites and backgrounds are reused.

-Sound: Excellent voice acting, but most background tunes are the same
+Sound: The game features excellent voice acting, but most background tunes are the same

 Summary 8.7 Outstanding